KUBAHO3/budget-app/README.md

 ## :pray: Acknowledgments <a name="acknowledgements"></a>
 - I would like to thank Microverse for this exercise. <br>
+- I would like to thank [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the UI used. <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- FAQ (optional) -->